For A Versatile Solution

 Why The Marshall Eberton 2?

 The Marshall Eberton II is a bit of a slept-on speaker that deserves more recognition than it gets.
 It can go toe-to-toe with a lot of popular portable waterproof Bluetooth speakers on the market and, in some areas, even outperform them.
-This speaker is well-priced and has a lot to offer to the average consumer.
+This speaker is well-priced and has much to offer the average consumer.
 It is an excellent blend of practicality and aesthetics.

 10. Sony SRS-XG300